Originally posted on September 25th, 2017

 - A longer description (about 300+ characters).

-With they descriptions ready, all you have to do now is copy and paste!
+With the descriptions ready, all you have to do now is copy and paste!

 4. Top Local Listings to Add Your Business To

-Take a couple hours and add your business website to these top-rated business listings mentioned below.
+Take a couple of hours and add your business website to these top-rated business listings mentioned below.

-This is the new place to list your business on Google.
-All you need is a Gmail account to log in.
+Having GMB listing is probably the most important first step when trying to rank in the top local results.
+All you need to get started is a Gmail account to log in.
 If you don’t have one, create one.
 It’s easy.
 Adding your Google My Business listing information here will help you to be found across Google platforms, including search results, Google maps and even the popular Google+ (cough, cough, jk).

 You will need to create a Facebook business page, which means you will first need to have a personal account on Facebook.
 Add your business name, description, website and connect with users socially.